The Tonight Show Starring Jimmy Fallon: Impact of the COVID-19 pandemic

 In March 2020 due to the COVID-19 pandemic, the show suspended production.
 On March 18, after having used this format for special webisodes of the series, The Tonight Show began airing "At-Home Edition" episodes on NBC; Fallon presented the program from his home, with filming assisted by family members, new interviews conducted via videoconferencing, and reruns of segments from past episodes.

 On July 13, the program returned to NBC Studios for the first time since March 12, with limited staff on-site (wearing masks and having been tested and screened before being on-set), and no studio audience.
-The move made The Tonight Show the first U.S. late-night talk show to return to tapings in a studio setting.
+The move made The Tonight Show the first American late-night talk show to return to tapings in a studio setting.
 The program was filmed from Studio 6-A (which had previously been used by past incarnations of Late Night—including Fallon's while Studio 6-B was being renovated for The Tonight Show), using the set of the former NBC talk show Megyn Kelly Today modified with a darker atmosphere inspired by Fallon's home, and conducting his monologue from a stool rather than behind a desk.
 His first episode in the format featured an interview with Governor of New York Andrew Cuomo, an "It's Beginning to Look a Bit Like Normal" musical number, and a sketch featuring a parody ad for "Masculine Man Masks".

-On March 22, 2021, Fallon returned to Studio 6-B with a smaller audience, making it the first major U.S. late-night talk show to resume tapings in front of a studio audience.
+On March 22, 2021, Fallon returned to Studio 6-B with a smaller audience, making it the first major American late-night talk show to resume tapings in front of a studio audience.
 For the first week, the audience would consist exclusively of frontline workers.
 Fallon noted that the first week's audience was 58 people and jokingly compared the experience to performing a sold-out Madison Square Garden after a year without crowds.
 The show officially opened to a full capacity audience on June 7, 2021.